projectsveltos/sveltos/docs/events/examples/sveltos_crossplane_gitops_bridge_pattern.md

 ## Advantages

-The proposed pattern let us use Sveltos to collect infrastructure details from the **managed clusters** and pass that information to Crossplane, which then deploys other resources like IAM Roles.
+The proposed pattern lets us use Sveltos to collect infrastructure details from the **managed clusters** and pass that information to Crossplane, which then deploys other resources like IAM Roles.
 This is useful for add-ons that need infrastructure components in place before they can be installed.

 It’s like laying the foundation before building, ensuring all necessary infrastructure is in place and making add-on deployment **smooth** and **reliable**.
 The approach easily scales to support any number of add-ons that need infrastructure to be ready ahead of time.